- Best Eilat Dive Sites

 - When To Go To Eilat?

 - History of Eilat

-Placed in a channel of the Red Sea, Eilat is likely Israel’s largest tourest attraction, and for good reason.
+Placed in a channel of the Red Sea, Eilat is likely Israel’s largest tourist attraction, and for good reason.

 Eilat is a great option for those wanting to dive in the Red Sea, but don’t want to go to Egypt.
-Israel’s culture is pretty different to other places, and is highly reccomended for people to see.
+Israel’s culture is pretty different from other places and is highly recommended for people to see.

 Best Eilat Dive Sites

 Now that you have a bit of a background on Eilat, and why this is such a great place to scuba dive, let’s jump right into some of the most famous dive sites.

 Sunboat was one of our favorite wrecks in Eilat due to its diverse wildlife and structure.
 At the site, there’s the main Sunboat wreck and then lines that connect to other smaller shipwrecks making it easier to navigate.

 One issue with the site is its poor location that collects massive amounts of loose silt and sand.
 The boat was once used as a liveaboard but was decommissioned and sunk.

 Next time any of you plan to sink your boats, please put more thought into the location.